Bank of England unveils new 10 pound note featuring Jane Austen

 2 Min Read

-WINCHESTER, England (Reuters) - The Bank of England unveiled its first plastic 10 pound note on Tuesday, which features 19th century novelist Jane Austen and will be available to the public from Sept.
+WINCHESTER, England, July 18 (Reuters) - The Bank of England unveiled its first plastic 10 pound note on Tuesday, which features 19th century novelist Jane Austen and will be available to the public from Sept.
 14.

 The new note follows the introduction last year of a five pound note made from a polymer film, which the central bank says is more durable and harder to forge.